vittoriaiannotta/vittoriaiannotta.github.io/_pages/about.md

 ---

 Welcome!
-I am a 5th year PhD candidate in Economics at HEC Paris, under the supervision of [Gaetano Gaballo](https://sites.google.com/view/ggaballo).
+I am a **5th year PhD candidate in Economics at HEC Paris**, under the supervision of [Gaetano Gaballo](https://sites.google.com/view/ggaballo).

-I am interested in topics at the intersection of macroeconomics and Finance.
+I am interested in topics at the intersection of **Macroeconomics and Finance**.
 In particular, I am investigating firms' credit relationships with both bank and non banks lenders, and with a focus on the loan market.

 I was a visiting student at UPenn in fall 2024, and a summer research graduate program participant at the European Central Bank in summer 2025.
 <br><br>